A 55 year old male with a history of hypertension has the following fasting lipid profile:

 E. No therapy is needed

-For men the goal HDL is > 40 mg/DL, thus diet and lifestyle modifications should be tried for 6 months prior to initiating niacin, which is the preferred drug used to raise HDL levels.
-Despite raising HDL levels, niacin lacks data to support a mortality benefit.
+For men the goal HDL is > 40 mg/DL, thus diet and lifestyle modifications should be tried for 6 months prior to initiating niacin, which is the preferred drug used to raise HDL levels, although recent data from the AIM-HIGH trial and the HPS-3 Thive trial have not shown a mortality benefit.
 His LDL level is normal according to ATP III guidelines.
-Other itnerventions that raise HDL levels include exercise (part of diet/lifestyle modifications), alcohol, omega-3 fatty acids, HMC-CoA reductase inhibitors (although only small effect), and estrogen.
+Other interventions that raise HDL levels include exercise (part of diet/lifestyle modifications), alcohol, omega-3 fatty acids, HMC-CoA reductase inhibitors (although only small effect), and estrogen.